ssciwr/Python-best-practices-course/README.md

 - Avoid bugs through best practices for example in passing keyword arguments

 ## Time and place
-The course takes place online.
-A link will be sent to all registered participants.
+The course takes place in the conference room of the Mathematikon Bauteil A (room 5/104).

-Course date: Nov 8th 2022, 9:00AM - 1:00PM
+Course date: June 4th 2024, 9:00AM - 1:00PM

 ## Course content